 What is Dried Longan

-Dried Longan (long nhãn or nhãn nhục) is simply dried fresh longan fruit that has been shelled and pitted.
+Dried longan (long nhãn or nhãn nhục) is simply dried fresh longan fruit that has been shelled and pitted.
 It has a deep brown color and a sweet taste, somewhat like dates.

 This lotus seed dessert soup can actually be made with either fresh or dried longan.
 I personally prefer using dried one since it has a more distinct concentrated flavor.

 You can find dried longan at Asian grocery stores, but do you know it’s very easy to make dried longan at home?
 I have detailed instructions on how to dry longan fruits here.
+It can also be used to make winter melon tea.

 In Vietnam, we love to infuse this soup with jasmine flowers which give it an incredibly sweet and relaxing fragrance.
 It is not easy to find jasmine flowers though, so you can use vanilla extract instead.
 Even without jasmine flowers or vanilla extract, the soup is still tasty and fragrant.